iwatkot/affirmbot/README.md

         - "Indoor"
 ```
 On the first level, there are two keys: `welcome`, which is a welcome message when the bot starts a conversation with a user, and `templates`, which is a list of templates.<br>
 The bot can operate with multiple templates, which can be enabled or disabled by the admin.
-Each template has the following keys: `title`, `description`, `complete`, and `entries`.
-The `title` and `description` are used to describe the template to the user, `complete` is a message that the user will receive after filling out the form, and `entries` is a list of entries that the user must fill out.<br>
+Each template has the following keys: `title`, `description`, `complete`, `toend`, and `entries`.
+The `title` and `description` are used to describe the template to the user, `complete` is a message that the user will receive after filling out the form, `toend` is a message that will be added to the end of the filled form, and `entries` is a list of entries that the user must fill out.<br>
 There are several types of entries, learn more about them in the [Entry Types](#Entry-Types) section.
-But all of them must have the following keys: `mode`, `title`, `incorrect`, and `description`.<br>
+But all of them must have the following keys: `mode`, `title`, `incorrect`, `skippable`, and `description`.<br>
 The `mode` is the type of entry and must be entered exactly as in documentation, otherwise the bot won't be able to understand it.
-The `title` is the title of the entry, the `incorrect` is a message that the user will receive if the entry is incorrect, and the `description` is a message that the user will receive before entering the entry.<br>
+The `title` is the title of the entry, the `incorrect` is a message that the user will receive if the entry is incorrect, `skippable` is a boolean value that allows the user to skip the entry, it defaults to `false`, which means that the user must fill out the entry, and the `description` is a message that the user will receive before entering the entry.<br>
 Some entry types have additional keys, for example, the `oneof` entry type has the `options` key, which is a list of options that the user can choose from.
 In the next section, you can learn how to use different entry types.

 ## Entry Types